Pilot-in/PiloPress/README.md

 To customize default Tailwind CSS styles, go to `Pilo'Press > Styles` from left navigation menu or top bar menu.

-For more details about customization, see [Github Page](https://pilot-in.github.io/PiloPress/docs/customizing-styles/).
+For more details about customization, see [our Documentation](https://www.pilopress.com/doc-category/styles).

 ## Add new layout